-Irish Therapy Dogs would like to thank Gerry, Lydia and all of the team at Orchard Home and Garden, Celbridge, Co.
-Kildare (a venue favoured by many of our Volunteers) for the warm and generous welcome extended to us at our Awareness Day held there today.
-We appreciate the promotion and support given always by Gerry and his team to Irish Therapy Dogs.
+Irish Therapy Dogs would like to thank Gerry and all the staff at The Orchard Home and Garden, Celbridge, Co.
+Kildare (a venue favoured by many of our Volunteers) for the warm and generous welcome extended to us at our Awareness Days held there this weekend.
+We appreciate the sponsorship and the promotion given by Gerry to Irish Therapy Dogs.
 The event was very successful and we acknowledge the interest shown by their customers in the services we provide to Care Centres and Schools.
-We hope that, in the future, we will welcome back some of Gerry’s customers as Volunteer Visiting Teams.
-Thank you also to our Volunteers who attended today.
+With the very positive reaction we received today we are very hopeful that in the future, we will welcome back some of Gerry’s customers as Volunteer Visiting Teams.
+Thank you also to our Volunteers who attended.

 As National Volunteering Week 2016 begins Irish Therapy Dogs would like to sincerely thank all our Volunteers and their wonderful Therapy Dogs for their dedication and commitment.
 The joy and happiness their dogs bring to the Residents, Staff and Pupils in the Care Centres and the Schools they visit is something special and is cherished by Residents,Staff, Children and Volunteers alike.

 Irish Therapy Dogs welcomes New Volunteer Visiting Teams, Helen and Jasper and Tracey and Amber.
 No doubt they too will bring very special moments to all the wonderful people they will visit.

 Irish Therapy Dogs would like to thank the Cork/Kerry Volunteers who travelled to attend the Volunteers’ Meeting held at the weekend in Blarney, Co.
 Cork .
 The meeting was a great success due mainly to the enthusiasm and commitment of those who attended, which bodes well for the future of the organisation in the Cork/Kerry Area.